tylensthilaire/Articles/articles/The 6 stages of the content lifecycle.md

+---
+title: Content management lifecycles for the modern web
+description: The trend of increasing complexity in media platforms requires a more flexible, future-proof framework than any existing linear model.
+date: 2020-07-02
+readingTime: 15:00
+tags: ["Content strategy"]
+version: 0.0.1
+---

 # Content management lifecycles for the modern web

 **TLDR:** The trend of increasing complexity in media platforms requires a more flexible,